BYU-CSA/writeups/emote/README.md

 <img src="emote.png" width="600px">

 As I kept studying it, I realized that the image was split vertically into two even halves, and each half had one black, vertical strip, followed by a white, vertical strip.
 I suddenly remembered that ASCII characters usually start with `01`, and realized it was probably just a picture of binary characters, two-wide.
-So each vertical row contains two ASCII characters encoded in binary!
+So each row contains two ASCII characters encoded in binary!

 <img src="emote_separated.png" width="600px">